As the backlogged IRS struggles to open mail and answer the phone, taxpayers face long delays

 “We understand the financial needs of taxpayers and the liquidity and money they need,” Lough said.
 “But we’ve had to take extraordinary steps to alleviate those concerns and balance the health and safety of our employees.”

 The agency, in a shift, is now requiring workers to return.
 Commissioner Charles Rettig told his workforce in an email Tuesday that employees in Texas, Utah and Kentucky who can’t telework must report to their offices June 1 to handle the extended filing season.
-The staff will be called back in reverse order of seniority, with exceptions for those with existing health conditions.
+Staff members will be called back in reverse order of seniority, with exceptions for those with existing health conditions.

 Other federal agencies are mapping out return-to-the-office strategies, weighing staggered shifts, sustained telework, child-care schedules, public transportation options and shelter-in-place orders.